IHE/publications/README.md

 # publications
 This repository is an experimental project by ITI to work toward publication of Final Text Technical Framework using HTML.

+browser ready version can be seen using the "pages site" feature of github at http://ihe.github.io/publications

 ## Scope